marcandrysco/Misc/emech/README.md

 message is allocated on the heap so they must be `free`d in order to prevent memory leaks.

-Errors are expected to be returned by functions such that the return type of each function is `char *`.
+Errors are expected to be returned by functions, and the return type of each function is `char *`.
 Success is indicated by a `NULL` value.
 Errors are created by the `fail` macro that executes the `onerr` code and returns from the function.
 The caller is expected to handle any possible errors by using the `chk#action#` macros.

 ## Macro API

+All functionality is provided through safe macros -- all arguments will only be executed once.

     #define onerr(CODE)